Office of the Central Foreign Affairs Commission: Functions

 The Office of the Central Foreign Affairs Commission is its administrative agency, operating secretively like its parent body.
 The Office is responsible for executing and coordinating the implementation of the decisions and directives of the commission.
 It additionally conducts research and makes suggestions on international relations, drafts and oversees foreign-related laws and regulations, handles foreign-related inquiries from Party, state and local bodies, and organizes work on maritime rights and interests.

-Though the office itself is a ministerial-level institution, the director of the Office has been a member of the Politburo and at the sub national-level leader.
+Though the office itself is a ministerial-level institution, the director of the Office has been a member of the Politburo and at the deputy national-level leader.
 Generally, the director has greater authority than the Minister of Foreign Affairs.
 The director of the commission's Office, currently Wang Yi, is the top diplomat of the People's Republic of China.